taraksh01/learn-nextjs/note.md

   > - Metadata is read in order from root level down to page level
   > - When there is multiple metadata defined for same route, they are combined and page metadata will replace all other metadata if they have same property
   > - we can also make the generateMetadata function async

+## Navigation

+- We can navigate to route using Link
+- We have to pass href attribute to go to the url
+- we can use replace attribute replaces the history instead of adding history to stack